-Learn about Orifice flange and long weld neck flange that used in piping and equipment.
+Learn about the Orifice flange and long weld neck flange that is used in piping and equipment.
 Special flanges are not as common as regular flanges.
 They are used to serve some specific function within the piping system.

 Two flanges, Orifice Plate, Gaskets, Pressure taps, and Jack screw hole with two jackscrews.
 I will explain each of these.